 | Personalization | Basic merge tags (First Name, Company Name) | Dynamic context-driven drafts based on web footprints |

 Normally, to perform advanced qualification, sales teams must construct multi-step workflows.
 They query search APIs, extract unstructured homepage text, push that text into external language model APIs, and write the output back to a shared spreadsheet.
 Growth teams often use systems like Clay to manage these complex pipelines.
-While effective, this multi-tool approach requires significant maintenance.
-Omentir eliminates this friction by integrating sourcing, crawling, and semantic qualification directly into a single, cohesive platform.
+While effective, this multi-tool approach takes maintenance.
+Omentir puts sourcing, crawling, and semantic qualification in one platform.

 Omentir replaces fragmented sales pipelines with a unified outbound workspace.
-It automates lead discovery, enrichment, and multi-channel outreach in a single system.
-The platform’s autonomous qualification engine runs through four highly coordinated stages to ensure only high-intent, highly qualified accounts enter the sequence:
+It automates lead discovery, enrichment, and multi-channel outreach in one system.
+The qualification engine runs through four stages so only high-intent, well-matched accounts enter the sequence:

 Once a lead is verified, the AI agent crafts highly personalized messaging.
 When a prospect engages but goes quiet, follow-up execution is key.
 Learn how to handle these situations in our guide on The Art of the LinkedIn Follow-Up.